 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The DEdPsych programme leads to a professional qualification in educational psychology whereby graduates can register as a Practitioner Psychologist with the Health and Care Professions Council as well as a Chartered Psychologist with the British Psychological Society.
+The DEdPsych programme leads to a professional qualification in educational psychology, so graduates can register as a Practitioner Psychologist with the Health and Care Professions Council and as a Chartered Psychologist with the British Psychological Society.

 Norah Fry Research Centre

 Carmel Hand, (Senior Teaching Fellow), Extensive experience in educational psychology practice, management and strategic work in Local Authorities; particular interest in educational exclusion in practice and working with parents.